hyperledger/indy-plenum/docs/plugins.md

 7. An authenticator `AuctionAuthNr` is defined in `plenum/test/plugin/demo_plugin/client_authnr.py`, that specifies the query and write types.
 8. The integration of this plugin happens in `integrate_plugin_in_node` in `plenum/test/plugin/demo_plugin/main.py` which takes the node as an argument.
 In this integration method:
     -   Update the node's config with the plugin's config
-    -   Initialise the plusin's ledger, state and other storage components
+    -   Initialise the plugin's ledger, state and other storage components
     -   Register the storage components in the node.
     -   Initialise the authenticator and register it with the node
-    -   Initialise and regsiter the request handler with the node.
+    -   Initialise and register the request handler with the node.
 9. Now the above method can be called on any initialised node.
 For the tests, the `TestNode`s are updated in the fixture `do_post_node_creation` in `plenum/test/plugin/demo_plugin/conftest.py`